 new from broadview press

-"Sets a new standard by which all other anthologies of British literature will now have to be measured." – Graham Hammill, SUNY Buffalo
+"…an exciting achievement … it sets a new standard by which all other anthologies of British literature will now have to be measured." – Graham Hammill, SUNY Buffalo

 “A smart and affecting debut.
 It’s a story that readers will carry with them long after they have finished the book.
 Sigal Samuel is an excellent writer, one who is bound to make a profound mark on the literary landscape.” – Steven Galloway, author of The Cellist of Sarajevo

 The correspondence of one of the most important writers of African descent in the eighteenth century is gathered in Vincent Carretta’s new edition.

 "Martin Danahay's edition of Jekyll and Hyde is a treasure-trove of biographical, cultural, and historical materials.
 It makes a number of important contexts for interpretation available through its accessible but intriguing assemblage of ancillary documents.
 It cannot fail to be the inspiratio...